A Physics-Embedded Dual-Learning Imaging Framework for Electrical Impedance Tomography: Method

 \subsection{Pseudo code}

-The pseudo-code of the proposed CPFI-EIT is shown in Algorithm 1.
+The pseudo-code of the proposed approach is shown in Algorithm 1.

-\section{NUMERICAL AND EXPERIMENTAL STUDIES}
+\section{Numerical and experimental studies}

-This section presents the simulation and real-world experiments conducted to validate the effectiveness of CPFI-EIT for full-inverse EIT.
-The CPFI-EIT framework was implemented in Python, with the TensorFlow library used to develop both the forward and inverse networks.
+This section presents the simulation and real-world experiments conducted to validate the effectiveness of proposed approach for full-inverse EIT.
+The proposed approach framework was implemented in Python, with the TensorFlow library used to develop both the forward and inverse networks.
 All experiments were performed on a desktop equipped with two NVIDIA GTX 3090 GPUs.
-To evaluate the performance of CPFI-EIT, we conducted both simulation and experimental tests.
+To evaluate the performance of the proposed approach, we conducted both simulation and experimental tests.
 Specifically, six simulation cases (cases 1–6, as shown in Fig. \ref{Simulation}) were designed, and for the experimental tests, a series of plastic and metal objects with various shapes were placed in a cylindrical tank with a diameter of 28 cm filled with saline water to create diverse conductivity distributions, as illustrated in Fig. \ref{Experiment}.
 The electrodes, current stimulation patterns, and measurement modes in the experimental tests were consistent with those used in the simulations.
-Experimental data (cases 7–13)\cite{hauptmann2017open} were collected using the KIT-4 measurement system\cite{kourunen2008suitability}, further demonstrating the applicability of CPFI-EIT in realistic scenarios.
+Experimental data (cases 7–13)\cite{hauptmann2017open} were collected using the KIT-4 measurement system\cite{kourunen2008suitability}, further demonstrating the applicability of the proposed approach in realistic scenarios.